subsquid/sqd-network/specifications/chain-spec.md

 The protocol layer is responsible for defining and managing subsquid specific related activities.
 Logically we should define what is an Archive as a network member, it's goals and rules; who is able to be a part of Archive set; different techniques and mechanisms to process and validate client requests to archives, rewards and punishment logic to stimulate protocol members do their job properly without behaving badly.

+### Query client

+Any client that sumbits requests to the network related to non-native blockchain requests.
+The requests is a special transaction kind.

+The client should pay a regular network fee to be transaction included into block.
+As additional parameters the client should specify a cost that will be paid for request.
+The network verifies that required amount of tokens are already staked to cover the cost.

 ### Archive

 Archive is a service that ingests raw on-chain data, stores it into persistent storage in a normalized way and exposes it via API for downstream data pipelines (such as Squid Processor) and ad-hoc exploration.
 Compared to data access using a conventional chain node RPC, an archive allows one to access data in a more granular fashion and from multiple blocks at once, thanks to its rich batching and filtering capabilities.